Wiii-1/ComArch-and-DAA/PT1/Data_struct/Readme.md

 Choose an option: 4
 Exit

 - The basic concept of Queue that I have written above uses FIFO or first in first out along with it's output features, first I wrote Queue the same way from my stacks where I encapsulated the stacks an created a custom stacks with added functions of a user input, display, insertion, removal and Exiting function.
 The first method was the same from the typical basic queue where it just enqueue or add an item to the queue, A dequeue method where a user can remove a element or data to the queue.
 I added the display method for the user if he/she wants to see the queue & for the last is just simply a method where it runs it all so I only need to call the class where I encapsulated the queue class and made it modular for other uses.
+To use it is already easy and self explanatory

-# Priority Queue Implementation and explanation
+## Priority Queue Implementation and explanation

     class PriorityQueueClass {
         private PriorityQueue<int[]> pq;